bdsqqq/minesweeper/README.md

 I'll write a better read me at some point, for now this is a glorified TODO list ✌

+# logic-overhaul branch goals

+- Allow for multiple game instances, each one contained within itself.
+- Prepare for chording

 # Roadmap

 ## features